landru27/drop-sort/README.md

 # Installation

-To install this datapack, clone or download this repo, and copy the contents of the `dist` directory to a new directory in your Minecraft world's `datapacks` directory.
+To install this datapack, clone or download this repo, and copy the contents of the `dist` directory to a new directory such as `drop-sort` in your Minecraft world's `datapacks` directory.
 See Minecraft documentation for the specifics on managing datapacks.

-If you customize the item groupings, simply repeat the process : use the newly-generated contents of the `dist` directory to replace the contents of the datapack's directory under your Minecraft world's `datapacks` directory.
+If you customize the item groupings, simply repeat the process after compilation : use the newly-generated contents of the `dist` directory to replace the contents of the `drop-sort` directory under your Minecraft world's `datapacks` directory.

+Note that datapacks can be installed as a `.zip` file, or as a directory (also called a 'folder' in some instructions).

 # Usage